The Netherlands should consider exiting the euro, argues Lex Hoogduin, a former director of the country’s central bank.

 Hoogduin calls for an appraisal of Dutch euro membership: do the benefits still outweigh the costs?
 If not, an exit from the single currency — not the European Union — may be worth it.

 The Netherlands would join Denmark and Sweden.
-Both retain their own currency.
+Both still have their own currencies.
 Denmark even has a permanent opt-out from the euro.

 Click here to watch the full interview (in Dutch).